 We note that t-SNE was originally developed for visualisation and it may sometimes produce misleading results \cite{wattenberg2016how}.
 However, there are cases that t-SNE produces a satisfactory embedding for clustering \cite{linderman2019clustering} as in our case.

-In Fig. \ref{fig:pca4}, we apply PCA with four principal components (that covers 75\% of variance) and then apply clustering.
-As it is impossible to plot results in four dimensions, a two dimensional representation of the trajectories obtained from t-SNE is used to plot the results.
-While K-means does not produce meaningful results in this four dimensional space (we assume there is no spherical distribution expected by K-means), more reasonable results are achieved when applying DBSCAN instead.
+In Fig. \ref{fig:pca4}, we apply PCA with four principal components (that cover 75\% of variance) and then apply the clustering method.
+As it is impossible to plot results in four dimensions, a two-dimensional representation of the trajectories obtained from t-SNE is used to plot the results.
+While K-means does not produce meaningful results in this four-dimensional space (we assume there is no spherical distribution expected by K-means), more reasonable results are achieved when applying DBSCAN instead.
 This can be seen in Fig. \ref{fig:pca4}, where four clusters are found.
-DBSCAN can extract complex and elongated clusters via establishing transitive relation, similar to Minimax distance measures \cite{Chehreghani17ICDM,Chehreghani17AAAI}.
-It is important to note that some points shown by red are labeled as noise.
+DBSCAN can extract complex and elongated clusters via establishing transitive relations, similar to minimax distance measures \cite{Chehreghani17ICDM,Chehreghani20MLJ} used in \cite{HoseiniRC21}.
+It is important to note that some points shown in red are labeled as noise.